KWFN: Kevin Klein Live controversy

-Sports talk (2018-present)
+Sports talk (2018–present)

 On April 11, 2018, Entercom announced that it would drop The Machine and its hot talk format, and would relaunch KEGY as a conventional sports talk station, 97.3 The Fan, at 5 a.m. the following day.
 Entercom San Diego market manager Bob Bolinger said the company had used the Kevin Klein controversy as an opportunity to reevaluate KEGY's programming, and explained that "the station was always going to be largely about sports and we determined the right thing to do was to go 100% all-in."
 Padres chairman Ron Fowler was pleased that Entercom was willing to address the team's concerns surrounding the station's content, and that the revamp "better reflects the values of the Padres and the San Diego community as a whole."
 As part of the relaunch, Dan Sileo was moved to mornings, The Men's Room was dropped, and the station also acquired The Jim Rome Show previously heard on XEPRS.
 The Doug Gottlieb Show was also picked up for the weekday lineup.
-On May 2, 2018, KEGY changed call letters to KWFN to coordinate with the new branding as "The Fan."
-Many of Entercom's other sports outlets are also branded as "The Fan," including original all-sports station WFAN in New York City.
+Its call letters were changed to KWFN.

 In the first three months of the all-sports format, KWFN was among the lowest-rated stations in the market, with Sileo's morning show unable to tabulate a Nielsen Audio rating due to its small number of listeners.
 The Padres' last-place standing during the 2018 season also hindered the station's ratings.